zulip/zulip/docs/git/setup.md

 ## Get a graphical client

-Even if you're comfortable using git on the command line, having a graphical client can be useful for viewing your repository.
+Even if you're comfortable using Git on the command line, having a graphical client can be useful for viewing your repository.
 This is especially true when doing complicated rebases and similar operations because you can check the state of your repository after each command to see what changed.
 If